Board of Control for Cricket in India: Logo

 The BCCI's logo is derived from the Star of India emblem.
-According to Information Commissioner Sridhar Acharyulu, the logo was designed by the British Raj in 1928.
+According to Information Commissioner Sridhar Acharyulu, the logo was designed by the Government of India in 1928.
 It is 90% similar to the Star of India.
+The BCCI was alleged to use old official government emblem without prior permission from Government of India and it is an offence under the Emblem and Names (Prevention of Improper Use) Act, 1950.